How to Earn the Loyalty of Enthusiastic and Committed Employees:

 Reinforcement Theory and Employee Retention

 If all you have is a hammer, everything looks like a nail – and you pound away.
 If your only tool is a hammer, then everything you see needs pounding.
-Too many managers in the service sector are “pounders” as the only nail they see is hiring more and faster.
-When employee turnover is too high, they pound it, hoping to get new employees through a revolving door faster than existing employees can exit it.
-There’s a place in the effective management of service employees for hammering on staffing: an aggressive approach to getting quality applicants in the door is the first step toward taking care of your customers.
+In our analogy, too many managers, especially managers of frontline and early career employees, see hiring as their only tool.
+When employee turnover is too high, they take their hammer and focus on hiring better and faster, hoping to get new employees through a revolving door faster than existing employees can exit it.
+There’s a place in the effective management employees for hammering on staffing: an aggressive approach to getting quality applicants in the door is the first step toward taking care of your team, customers, and stakeholders.

 But it’s just one of the nails to pound.
-Employee retention is an equally important nail to pound as it involves answering the question of how to engage, keep, and cultivate employees as ambassadors for your enterprise.
+Employee retention is an equally important nail to pound as it involves answering the question of how to engage, inspire, keep, and cultivate employees as ambassadors for your enterprise.
 Over the years, I have seen lots of tactics aimed at addressing this challenge.
-Some of them are good, but even the good ones mostly miss the mark in terms of maximizing employee retention.
+Some of them are excellent, some are good, but even the good ones mostly miss the mark in terms of maximizing employee retention.
 There’s a simple fix: stop mindlessly approaching retention; that is, jumping on the latest fad in lieu of working with a proven strategy.
-Motivation theory, and specifically reinforcement theory, is a proven and crayon-simple tool you can use to build a team that performs, fits your culture, and stays.
+The science of motivation, and specifically reinforcement theory, is a proven and crayon-simple tool you can use to build a team that performs, fits your culture, and stays.

 Reinforcement theory – fathered by the work of the famous psychologist B.F.
-Skinner – is one of the oldest theories of motivation and, therefore, one of the best understood.
+Skinner – is one of the oldest theories of motivation and, therefore, has been tested and used in multitude of business contexts.
 It provides a way of understanding why people do what they do.
-For this reason alone, it’s one of the more useful tools in any leader’s toolbox.
-Briefly put, the theory states that behavior is a function of its consequences.
-Change the consequences and you change the behavior – or so the theory goes.
+For this reason alone, it’s one of the more powerful tools for building employee engagement and retention.
+Briefly put, the theory tells us behavior is a function of its consequences and results.
+Change the results and you change the behavior – it’s that simple.